Sharp constant for Poincar\'e-type inequalities in the hyperbolic space: Proofs

-for any function $f:\mathbb H^n \to \mathbb R$.
-Now we define a function on $[0,+\infty)$ as follows
+for any function $\phi :\mathbb H^n \to \mathbb R$.
+Now we define a function $\Phi$ on $[0,+\infty)$ as follows

 Clearly, $\Phi$ is a continuous and strictly increasing function from $[0,+\infty)$ to $[0,+\infty)$.
-Let $F$ denote the inverse function of $\Phi$, it is not hard to verify that $F$ is a continuous, strictly increasing function and satisfies
+Let $F$ denote the inverse function of $\Phi$.
+Then it is not hard to verify that $F$ is a continuous, strictly increasing function.
+Furthermore, it satisfies

 for any $s\geqslant 0$.
 Depending on $m$ and for clarity, we divide this part into several small steps as follows.